ambarish99/DerbyDB-Creator/README.md

 * Last but a very big feature of this application is - It has an option of RAD (Rapid Application Development) settings and a button 'Create Data Layer'.
 This option allows us to  create the code of  "Data Layer" automatically.

-# To learn how to use it please refer this link:
+# To learn how to use this application it please refer this link:
 [DerbyDB Creator](https://ambarishwithtech.blogspot.com/2020/07/project-1-derbydb-creator-sql-scripting.html)